ocaml-gospel/gospel/docs/docs/getting-started/first-spec.md

 Let's start by specifying the abstract type `'a t`.
 As a container with fixed capacity, we can model it with two bits of information: a fixed integer capacity, and a set of `'a` values, representing its contents.
 Note that the capacity is not mutable, while the contents are.
-This logical modelisation of the container directly translates into Gospel:
+This logical model of the container directly translates into Gospel:

 ```ocaml